How to cope with divorce stress

 Friends and family

-Increased stress during or because of your separation may result in conflict or tension with others.
+Divorce can feel lonely.
+It’s easy to withdraw, and increased stress during or because of your separation may result in conflict or tension with others.
 For example, your relationship with your family members and friends may suffer because of the stress you’re under.
 Help your loved ones support you by sending them this guide.

 Advice from friends and family, often out of love or sometimes fear, can subconsciously impact the amicability of your separation and your wellbeing.
 Surround yourself with those who are able to be supportive during this time.
+Reach out to trusted friends or family.
+Even just a chat over coffee or a quick text exchange can remind you that you're not in this alone.

 - Mind – managing stress and building resilience